HomeLatest NewsGadgetsIs Dell ObjectScale 1.3 a true game-changer or just hype

 Register Now →

 ObjectScale version 1.3 is designed to offer scalability, supporting growth from current needs to petabytes and beyond.
 It provides different pricing models, suitable for various operational and capital expenditure preferences.
-The -defined solution is targeted for data ingest at edge locations, while the XF960 is intended for data center operations.
+The software-defined solution is targeted for data ingest at edge locations, while the XF960 is intended for data center operations.
 Combined with Starburst, it aims to create a scalable lakehouse architecture for on-premises and multi-cloud environments.

 The ObjectScale XF960 is designed to meet the performance needs of AI, machine learning, analytics, and cloud-native applications.
 It leverages microservices and Kubernetes orchestration, offering high S3 compatibility.
 The appliance features full-stack NVMe connectivity, promising high data access and transfer speeds.
 It includes sustainability features like Smart Cooling technology and a Smart Flow chassis, aiming to optimize cooling and reduce waste and emissions.